tiffaniechia/journey-of-a-thousand-miles/javascript-three.md

 groceryListArray[2] //will return 'rainbows' groceryListArray[3] //will return 'cookies'

-// note that arrays always start at 0!
+// Note that arrays always start at 0!
 // Arrays are always encapsulated by square brackets
 ```